-Some people become vegan for ethical reasons, and others do it for health.
-The great thing about it is that both reasons are positive, and most vegans end up appreciating all of the benefits.
+Some people become vegan for ethical reasons, some do it because of the environment, and others do it for their health.
+The great thing about veganism is that all of the reasons are positive, and most vegans end up appreciating all of the benefits over time.

-For me personally, I changed because of the ethical reasons first and foremost, and I’ve since discovered some fantastic health benefits of a plant-based diet.
+Personally, I changed because of the ethical reasons first and foremost, and I’ve since discovered some fantastic health and environmental benefits of becoming vegan.

-It’s also important to note, that Masha and I literally became vegans overnight.
-There was no gradual process, we went cold turkey.
+It’s important to note that Maša and I became vegan overnight.
+There was no gradual process.
+We committed to it on the spot.
 In fact, on the same day that I turned vegan, I ordered a large chicken kebab, to go along with fries which were drenched in chicken salt.
-I enjoyed every last bit of it.
-Little did I know, that later that evening I would probably never eat that kebab again.
+I enjoyed every last bite of it.
+Little did I know, that later that evening I would never eat that kebab again.

-We made this impulsive decision all because of a film we watched.
-In literally just under two hours, this film completely changed my relationship with food.
-Like most of us, I was completely diconnected from where our food came from.
+I made this impulsive decision all because of a film I watched.
+In just under two hours, this documentary completely changed my relationship with food.
+Like most of us, I was utterly diconnected from where our food came from.
 I never thought twice about how my popcorn chicken was made.
 I just ate it blindly.
-But now things are completely different, as I can see much clearer now, and today I want to share my thought process behind making the decision to no longer consuming animal products.
+But now things are entirely different, as I can see much clearer now, and today I want to share my thought process behind deciding to no longer consume animal products.

-Here’s my journal entry on the day I went vegan.
+Here’s my journal entry from the day I became vegan.

-I’ve flirted with the idea of veganism in the past but never really paused to think about the humane side of things.
+I’ve flirted with the idea of going plant-based in the past but never really paused to think about the humane side of things.
 I mean who wants to know how animals get slaughtered when you’re trying to eat a juicy slab of meat?

-This type of ignorant thinking has blinded me my whole life.
-Everytime Masha wanted to show me an article or a film about animal cruelty, I would deny her, as deep inside, I didn’t want to know.
+This type of ignorant thinking had blinded me for 26 years of my life.
+Every time Maša wanted to show me an article or a film about animal cruelty, I would deny her, as deep inside, I didn’t want to know.
 I couldn’t handle it.

-But that day, I took it upon myself to learn more about how we treat animals.
-I first researched other people online who were already vegans.
+But one day I took it upon myself to learn more about how we treat animals.
+Firstly, I researched other people online who were already vegans.
 I read a few Zen Habits articles to get me started, which then lead to a few youtube videos.

 I stumbled upon an Ellen Degeneres interview where she talked about her transition to veganism.
-She said that everything changed when she watched a documentary called Earthlings, which is narrated by Academy Award nominee Joaquin Pheonix and also features music by platinum-selling recording artist Moby.
+She said that everything changed when she watched a documentary called EARTHLINGS, which is narrated by Academy Award nominee Joaquin Pheonix and also features music by platinum-selling recording artist Moby.
+Both artists are vegan.

-This one statement raised my eyebrows and I knew I had to investigate further.
-I mean come on, it’s Ellen!
-I had seen Food Inc. before so I was very curious at this stage.
+This one statement raised my eyebrows, and I knew I had to investigate further.
+I mean, come on, it’s Ellen!
+Maša and I had seen Food Inc. before so I was very curious at this stage.

-I found the trailer for Earthlings and read all of the reviews.
-By all accounts, this was a no holding back approach to animal cruelty.
-The documentary was described as a horror film but the only difference is that it’s real!
-At this point I was pretty freaking nervous.
+I found the trailer for EARTHLINGS and read the reviews.
+By all accounts, this was a no holds barred approach to animal cruelty.
+The documentary was described by many as a horror film but the only difference is, it’s real!
+At this point, I was pretty freaking nervous.

 Taking the first step

-I called Masha to see if she was keen to watch it.
-She Facebook messaged me later on in the day to say that she had watched the trailer and doesn’t know if she could get through it.
+I called Maša to see if she was keen to watch it.
+She Facebook messaged me later on in the day to say that she had watched the trailer and didn’t know if she could get through it.

-But much to my suprise, she mustered up the strength to sit through the documentary with me.
-And to be honest, I’m glad she did, cause I don’t think I would of been able to get through it without her.
+But much to my surprise, she mustered up the courage to sit through the documentary with me.
+And to be honest, I’m so glad she did, cause I don’t think I would’ve been able to get through it without her.

 The film is broken up into five categories; domestic, food, clothes, science and entertainment.
-These are all of the areas in which humans abuse animals.
+These are all of the areas in which humans take advantage of animals.

-What got me straight away was the concept of specivism.
-This concept draws comparisons to human discrimination including sexism and racism.
-The idea is that, we used to (and still do) treat one another with ultimate disrespect.
-However at some stage, the humans being discriminated against were able to stand up for themselves.
+What got me straight away was the concept of speciesism.
+This concept draws comparisons to social discrimination including sexism and racism.
+The idea is that we used to (and still do) treat each other with ultimate disrespect.
+However, at some stage, the humans being discriminated against were able to stand up for themselves.

-The documentary showed us the ugly truth and gave us perspective.
-For Masha, it was more about reinforcing her beliefs as well as addressing some areas of veganism she had not yet considered.
+The documentary showed us the ugly truth and gave us some much-needed perspective.
+For Maša, it was more about reinforcing her beliefs as well as addressing some areas of veganism she had not yet considered.
 For me, it was a complete mind f*ck.
-I actually quite like animals and to see them be treated like shit really hurt me.
-The constant slitting of the throats, lack of space to live, scared look on the animals faces were a bit much for me.
+I quite like animals and to see them be treated like shit hurt me.
+The constant slitting of the throats, lack of space to live, scared look on the animals faces was a bit much for me.

 Having said that, I still believe that if you live in the jungle and you absolutely need to kill a wild animal to survive, I say go for it.
-Only if it was a matter of life and death.
+But only if it was a matter of life and death.

 So we have a choice.
 We really do.
 And organic grass fed meat isn’t enough.
 Animals should be left alone and have the same opportunity as humans do.
 Let them go on to make their own mistakes on their own terms.
-Don’t take advantage of them simply because we’re on the top of the food chain.
+Don’t take advantage of them just because we’re “on the top of the food chain.”

-There’s so much we have learned on this lifestyle, and we continue to learn each and every day.
+There’s so much we’ve learned about this lifestyle, and we continue to learn every day.

-It’s been a challenge at times for sure, but every time we feel like we’re about to fall off, we think back to the night we watched Earthlings and there’s just no way we can go back.
+It’s been challenging at times, for sure, but every time we feel like we’re about to fall off, we think back to the night we watched EARTHLINGS, and there’s just no way we can go back.

 After some time, things get much easier.
 You start finding places to eat out, you learn how to inspire others through actions, not through preachy words, you find even more beauty in whole plant-based foods, and you start naturally connecting with others who share the same passion.

 What about you?
-Have you had a similar experience, or something completely different?
+Have you had a similar experience, or something entirely different?
 Share your thought process in the comments below.